Kazuko Takemura: Biography

 Takemura graduated from the Faculty of Education at Ochanomizu University.
 She then completed a master's program at Ochanomizu University and later withdrew from the doctoral program at the University of Tsukuba.

 In 1982, she began her academic career as an assistant at Kagawa University’s Faculty of Education.
 She was promoted to associate professor in 1985.
 After serving as an associate professor at Seikei University and the University of Tsukuba, she joined Ochanomizu University in April 1996.

 In 2003, she earned a Doctor of Humanities degree from Ochanomizu University with her dissertation, On Love: The Politics of Identity and Desire.

 On December 13, 2011, she died from a malignant tumor at the age of 57.

 Research and translation

 As a literary scholar, film studies researcher, and feminist thinker, Takemura published works such as Feminism and On Love during her lifetime.
 Additionally, three volumes of her collected works were published posthumously.

 Her research aimed to deconstruct the category of "woman" through critiques of heterosexism, expanding feminism beyond its conventional focus on "women" as a given category.

 Takemura translated the works of Judith Butler, Gayatri Chakravorty Spivak, and Trinh T. Minh-ha into Japanese.
-Following her passing, they published eulogies.
+Following her death, they published eulogies.